ToxichQQQ/SimpleChat/README.md

 ## Testing

-To test the game, you need to enter the following commands:
+To test the chat, you need to enter the following commands:

 You need to clone the repository using the command: